Our Top Picks

 Best for Tweens: Rainbow Loom Crafting Kit at Amazon

-"A must for tweens who want to craft with friends and make things they can use and show off."
+"A must-have for tweens who want to craft, this kit lets them make things they can use, give to friends, and show off."

 Best for Teens: Creativity Tropical Terrarium Kit at Amazon